 The fix of the month goes to Joanne who reminds us that sometimes a fix can make a big difference, not just a small one.

 Her heart was set on competing in an epic canoe race up the yukon river - 700km long.
 But with no fingers on her left hand, it was looking impossible.
 A small modification to the paddle allows her not only to compete, but to finish the race - after 3 days and 3 nights straight paddling.
 She says she wouldn't have been able to do it without the mod.

 We're blown away!

-Being based in London, we've been getting excited about the Olympics for quite a while.
-We've also been working on a secret project with Leon Paul London, a leading fencing equipment brand to develop a foil handle that athletes can personalise for themselves.
-So we were absolutely thrilled when we learned that James Davis, the youngest member of the British Olympic fencing team, was so happy with his personalised foil that he would be competing with it in the Olympics!
+Being based in London, we'd been getting excited about the Olympics for quite a while.
+We developed a product with Leon Paul London to enable Fencers to personalise their foils, and we were thrilled when James Davis, the youngest member of the British Olympic fencing team competed with his in the Olympics!

-A strong interest in sugru has been building in Scandinavia.
-We agree a partnership with some like-minded fixer entrepreneurs from Norway, Halvard and Edvard, to promote and distribute sugru in the Nordic region.
-They love sugru, and are passionate about the same stuff we are.
+A strong interest in Sugru has been building in Scandinavia.
+We agree a partnership with some like-minded entrepreneurs from Norway, Halvard and Edvard, to promote and distribute Sugru in the Nordic region.
+They love Sugru, and are passionate about the same stuff we are.
 It's fun already.

 The inaugural London Design Festival 'Design Entrepreneur' award goes to...